Mats Sundin: Vancouver Canucks

-Retirement
+Post-playing career

 Sundin (third-left) at the IIHF Hall of Fame induction ceremony in 2013.

 On 30 September 2009, Sundin announced his retirement at a press conference in Stockholm.

 Sundin was honoured on 29 October 2011, more than two years after his retirement, at a Toronto Maple Leafs home game against the Pittsburgh Penguins.
 His number 13 jersey was honoured by the organization in a ceremony prior to a home game against the Montreal Canadiens on 11 February 2012.

 On 12 November 2012, Sundin was inducted into the Hockey Hall of Fame alongside Joe Sakic, Adam Oates and Pavel Bure.
 In November 2013, Sundin was named as an inductee into the IIHF Hall of Fame, alongside Peter Forsberg, Danielle Goyette, Paul Henderson, Teppo Numminen.

 On 10 September 2015, it was announced that Mats Sundin would be added to "Legends Row", a statue outside the Air Canada Centre consisting of 12 of the best players in the franchise's history.

 On 15 October 2016, Sundin's number 13 jersey was officially retired by the Toronto Maple Leafs in a ceremony prior to their centenary season home opening game against Boston.
 A few months later, Sundin was named one of the 100 greatest players in league history by the NHL itself.

+On May 3, 2026, Sundin was hired by the Maple Leafs as Senior Executive Advisor of Hockey Operations.

 International play

-Sundin represented Sweden at various international competitions, including the World Cup and the Winter Olympics, and held the position of team captain for the national squad for the nearly ten years.
+Sundin represented Sweden at various international competitions, including the World Cup and the Olympic Games, and held the position of team captain for the national squad for the nearly ten years.
 Sundin was widely recognized as one of the top players in the world in these international competitions, and added a highly impressive list of accomplishments to his credentials as a result of his outstanding performance in the 2002 Winter Olympics and 2004 World Cup.
 Sundin won three IIHF World Championships with Sweden in 1991, 1992 and 1998.
 Sundin finally clinched an Olympic gold medal with Sweden in 2006 in Turin.

 A picture of his "fighting face" when Sweden turned a 5–1 deficit into a 6–5 win over Finland during a World Championship game has become iconic.
 Sundin was the captain of the Swedish national team in the 2006 Winter Olympics, leading them to a gold medal with a 3–2 victory over Finland in the final.